 The below items highlight the different ways to improve throughput when sending outbound messages through the SocketLabs On-Demand service.
-Some of these are quite technical so if you are not sure how to implement them, simply skip to the Alternative to Making Changes to the Mailing Software section below.

 - Send multiple messages per connection.

 - Each time your software opens & closes a new connection there is a lot of processing overhead.
 In addition to the connection overhead itself your application must also authenticate for each connection, which requires several round trips.
 Sending one outbound message after the other on the same connection will bypass a lot of this overhead.

 For optimal performance, please limit the number of messages per connection to 50.

 - The SocketLabs server allows up to 10 simultaneous connections per account so you should use all 10 in order to inject outbound messages as fast as possible.
 Since SMTP has a lot of back and forth protocol traffic each side spends time waiting for responses.
 With multiple connections you are able to have some connections sending while others are waiting, which helps maximize throughput.

 - SMTP pipelining allows commands to be sent and received in batches which cuts down the back and forth traffic and will speed your per-message rate.